ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 ### Task 6: Submit Files

-Submit your screenshots from Task 1 and your archive file from Task 2 via Canvas for offline grading.
+This lab may be graded completely offline.
+To do this, submit the following items via Canvas:

+1. **Task 1**: 4 screenshots clearly showing the system time, showing a successful login before the test user is deleted, an unsuccessful login after the user was deleted, a successful restoration of the AD, and a successful login showing that the user was restored.
+2. **Task 2**: An archive file containing a README document as well as any files or information needed as part of the backup of the Ubuntu web application installed in Lab 6.
+3. **Task 3**: The URL of your Munin or Ganglia instance, clearly showing data from both **FRONTEND** and **BACKEND**.
+4. **Task 4**: A screenshot of the **[Metricbeat System] Overview ECS** dashboard showing data from both Ubuntu VMs
+5. **Task 5**: A GitLab repository URL and a URL of the website containing those files.
+Make sure the instructor and GTA are added to the repository as maintainers.
+They should be able to push to the repository and automatically see the website get updated.

+If you are able to submit all 5 of the items above, you do not need to schedule a grading time.
+The instructor or GTA will contact you for clarification if there are any questions on your submission.

+For Tasks 3 - 5, you may also choose to do interactive grading, especially if you were unable to complete it and would like to receive partial credit.

 ### Task 7: Schedule A Grading Time

-Contact the instructor and schedule a time for interactive grading.
+If you are not able to submit information for all 5 tasks for offline grading, you may contact the instructor and schedule a time for interactive grading.
 You may continue with the next module once grading has been completed.